-Following the completion of the South Carolina Facility sale, the Company continues to own approximately 153 acres of land in South Carolina, and is assessing potential uses of the remaining site, which may include the sale of the property.
+Following the completion of the South Carolina Facility sale, the Company continues to own approximately 153 acres of land in South Carolina, which has been classified as held for sale.

 • Since entering into the NYDIG Hosting Agreements, the Company has identified opportunities to deploy its company-owned miners.
 In March 2023, the Company entered into a hosting agreement with Conifex Timber Inc. ("Conifex"), whereby Conifex will provide hosting services to Greenidge utilizing renewable power (the "Conifex Hosting Agreement").
 In April 2023, the Company entered into a hosting agreement with Core Scientific, Inc. ("Core") in which Core will host and operate Greenidge-owned bitcoin miners at its facilities (the "Core Hosting Agreement", and together with the NYDIG Hosting Agreements and the Conifex Hosting Agreement, the "Hosting Agreements").
 On May 31, 2024, the only order entered into between Greenidge and Core pursuant to the Core Hosting Agreement terminated pursuant to its terms and Core no longer hosts or operates any Greenidge-owned bitcoin miners.
 As a result, the Company deployed the miners hosted by Core to sites Greenidge operates as part of its self-mining operations.